ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_aod_aeronet_assess.rst

 --------

 This diagnostic evaluates model aerosol optical depth (AOD) against ground based observations from the AeroNET measurement network.
+Monthly mean AOD data is downloaded from the AeroNET website and formatted (CMORIZed) using the AERONET downloader and formatter within ESMValTool.

 Multiannual seasonal means are calculated from the model output and compared with a multiannual seasonal mean climatology generated from AeroNET observational data.
+At each AeroNET station the data are screened for validity according to the following default criteria:
+1. Monthly means must be generated from at least one AOD observation in that month.
+2. Seasonal means for DJF, MAM, JJA and SON must be calculated from three monthly means, i.e. a monthly mean from December January and Feburary.
+3. For a given year to be valid, there must be a seasonal mean for each climate season i.e. DJF, MAM, JJA and SON.
+4. For a multiannual seasonal means there must be at least five seasonaal means over the time range of interest.

+NOTE: The code is designed to be flexible and the default criteria can be changes according to the users requirements (see the user settings below).

 The evaluation is visualised by plotting model output as 2D filled contours and overlaying AeroNET observations at model grid cells co-located with the AeroNET measurement stations.
 Statistical data (root mean square error) is generated using AeroNET observations at model grid cells co-located with the AeroNET measurement stations.